 Matt Fajkus Architecture

 My wife and I toured a Matt Fajkus Architecture home a couple of days ago and needless to say, we were drooling all over the place.
 However, we weren't the only ones doing so.
-Inadvertently overhearing other people's conversation also fostered an overall sense of admiration and adulation for the property.
+Inadvertently overhearing other people's conversations also fostered an overall sense of admiration and adulation for the property.

 I noticed that all elements of the home were made sustainably, utilizing elements of nature in the design.
 Examples would include energy-efficient strategies, passive daylighting, and intelligent material choices to promote healthy indoor air quality.
 And this isn't the first home of this extraordinary make -- I've had the pleasure of seeing a handful of these homes over the years and each is shown to be more beautiful than the one before.